-In your papers, you should provide sufficient, correctly cited support that substantiates your ideas.
+In your papers, the goal is to provide correctly cited support that is sufficient to substantiate your ideas.

-You need to be fair and accurate: don't take quotes out of context or spin summaries to suit your own purposes.
-If the material you want to use doesn't really support your point, find other material that does.
+Use of others' writing for support needs to be fair and accurate; quotes require context that is true to the original and cannot be stretched or spun in different directions to suit your own purposes.
+If the material you want to use does not support your point when contextualized and presented accurately, find other material that does.